jamesdbrock/replace-benchmark/README.md

 ## Function replacement

-Here is a comparison of replacement methods which can use an arbitrary function to calculate the replacement text.
+Here is a comparison of replacement methods which can use an arbitrary function to calculate the replacement string.

 | Program                               | dense    | sparse   |
 | :---                                  |     ---: |     ---: |